Discover 5 different types of internal communication in a company

-A corporate issue that is dealt with towards the end is the type of internal communication a company will use, especially if it is a small company or if it has just been established.
-However, it is important to know that there are different types of internal communication.
-Each organization should focus on a communicative methodology for its employees to improve the workplace environment and their overall performance.
+A corporate issue dealt with towards the end is the type of internal communication a company will use, especially if it is a small company or has just been established.
+However, it is essential to know that there are different types of internal communication.
+Large organisations should focus on a communicative methodology for its employees to improve their workplace environment and overall performance.

 A common way of classifying types of internal communication is in three categories: ascending, descending, and horizontal, depending on who is addressed.
 This way, there is communication from employees to managers, managers to employees, and between leveled hierarchical employees.

-However, regardless of who initiates the interaction or is participating in the interaction whilst working, there is a more basic type of internal communication that should be considered.
-It’s the one that divides communication into two categories: the optimal and the deficient or, in other words, communicating well or communicating poorly.
+However, regardless of who initiates the interaction or participates in it while working, there is a more basic type of internal communication that should be considered.
+It divides communication into two categories: the optimal and the deficient, or, in other words, communicating well or communicating poorly.

 internal communication